-Philadelphia Qui tam Attorneys
+Philadelphia Qui Tam Lawyers

-Philadelphia employment attorney, Sidney L. Gold, and his team of experienced, competent legal professionals have spent over three decades fighting for the rights of Pennsylvania employees.
+Philadelphia employment lawyer, Sidney L. Gold, and his team of experienced, competent legal professionals have spent over three decades fighting for the rights of Pennsylvania employees.
 Litigating countless “whistleblower” suits, the Philadelphia employment law firm of Sidney L. Gold & Associates has helped employees fight against retaliation at work when they have stood up for their rights and the rights of others.
-If you are considering a Qui tam action under the False Claims Act to expose your employers’ fraudulent actions against the U.S. Government and the country’s taxpayers, choose a Philadelphia Qui Tam attorney who has made a career of seeking justice for courageous individuals who stand up to injustice.
+If you are considering a Qui tam action under the False Claims Act to expose your employers’ fraudulent actions against the U.S. Government and the country’s taxpayers, choose a Philadelphia Qui Tam lawyer who has made a career of seeking justice for courageous individuals who stand up to injustice.
 Our legal team of Pennsylvania employment lawyers will protect your rights against retaliation in the workplace and pursue full recovery of the compensation you deserve under federal law.

 False Claims Act